 And burying them will provide multiple long-term benefits by increasing tourism, economic development, property values, and the tax bases of both cities, as other cities and states that have buried waterfront wires have discovered.

-Although political leaders and multiple civic groups and government agencies support burying these lines, National Grid has consistently sought to undermine the burial project, even while professing to support it.
-Recently, the State Energy Facility Siting Board, siding with National Grid, decided to leave these lines overhead.
+Although political leaders and 78 citizen groups and government agencies support burying these lines, National Grid has consistently undermined the burial project.
+The RI Energy Facility Siting Board, siding with National Grid, decided to relocate these lines overhead.

 The Board’s decision would make the overhead wires more conspicuous than ever by relocating them over the Linear Park Bridge across the Seekonk River adjacent to I-195 where they would obstruct the Ocean State’s water views that 60 million people a year pass by.